n8n-io/n8n-benchmarking/README.md

 ## Teardown

-It is important to teardown the infrastructure once its not needed anymore.
-That can be done using terraform destroy command.
+It is important to teardown the infrastructure once it's not needed anymore.
+That can be done using the Terraform destroy command.

 ```
 $ terraform destroy